forax/beautiful_logger/README.md

 By default, it delegates to the Java System.Logger API and you can configure the logging library you want to use on any Loggers, packages or modules.

-This library required Java 9 and obviously is full Java 9 compatible.
+This library required Java 9 and obviously is fully Java 9 compatible.

 ## Features
 - *real* zero cost (no allocation, no branch, no assembly code) disabled logger